reese-karo/TumorDetect/README.md

     - `pituitary_tumor` contains 844 jpg files x-rays performed on patients with a pituitary tumor

     - `no_tumor` contains 438 jpg files of x-rays performed on patients with no tumors present

-    - WIP: add information for processed folder when it's added

 - `scripts` contains starter **python/jupyter** scripts